AIB to sell more than 500 ATMs to Brink’s

 Brink’s said the deal would not lead to additional fees for customers.
 Photograph: iStock

-AIB has agreed to sell its network of more than 500 non-branch ATMs in the Republic to global cash management giant Brink’s.
+AIB has agreed to sell its network of more than 500 non-branch ATMs in the Republic to Brink’s, which will mark the global cash management giant’s entry into this segment of the market in the State.

 Brink’s president and chief executive, Doug Pertz, said in a statement that the company plans to maintain the existing estate and “expand access to cash, particularly in underserved and rural companies.”